KVSlab/VaMPy/docs/atrium.md

 (tutorial:atrium)=

-# Hemodynamics simulation on a left atrium
+# CFD simulation in the left atrium

 The second tutorial focuses on a left atrium geometry, collected from a published public dataset by Roney et al.{cite}`roney2021constructing`, located